Siam3h/Siam3h/README.md

-I know a thing or two about computers.
+I know a thing or two about computers && A Web Developer based in Nairobi,Kenya.
-I love to experiment with C#/Java/Js/Python.